signalspec/signalspec/docs/flow.md

 <code><b>repeat</b> <var>n</var> <b>{ </b> <var>(first) ; [rest]</var> <b>};</b> <var>(follow...)</var></code>

+Perform the actions in the block `n` times.
+The heuristic described in "Disambiguation rule" below (applied to the loop body and the block following the loop body) infers the data direction of the count `n` based on the data direction of the tokens being manipulated in the loop.

-Perform the actions in the block repeatedly.
-If the first token expression (recursively) of the body can be disambiguated via up-evaluation from the first token expression of the block after the repeat statement, they must be identical in the down direction.
-The number of repetitions is bounded by the signal by determining which expression matches at the beginning of each loop iteration, and the count is up-evaluated into expression `n`.
+If the first token expression of the body can be disambiguated from the first token expression of the block after the repeat statement, the number of repetitions is bounded by the signal, and the count is up-evaluated into expression `n`.
 Otherwise, `n` is down-evaluated, and the body repeated that many times.

 In sampled signals, this is used to measure and set the time duration of signal features.